Undergraduate Programs, Shared Curriculum Requirements

 • Social Science

-• Habits of Mind (3 credits): This component is satisfied with GE 335 (Transitions to Adult Learning), which emphasizes academic preparedness, critical thinking and communication skills.
+• Habits of Mind (3 credits): This component is satisfied with SC 335 (Transitions to Adult Learning), which emphasizes academic preparedness, critical thinking and communication skills.